ivogeorg/msl-clang-003/README.md

 #### Data Structures

-1. Memory pool (user facing)
+1. Memory pool _(user facing)_
-   This is the data structure returned to the user by the call to `mem_pool_open`.
+   This is the data structure a pointer to which is returned to the user by the call to `mem_pool_open`.
 The pointer to the allocated memory and the policy are contained in the structure, along with some allocation metadata.
+The user passes the pointer to the structure to the allocation/deallocation functions `mem_new_alloc` and `mem_del_alloc`.
 The user is not responsible for deallocating the structure.

    The structure is defined as follows:
    ```c